Skip to Content

 Sometimes, decanting a wine can be seen as a ritual or a way to enhance your entire wine experience.
 In other words, some see decanting wine as less necessary and more of a show.
 That is why you can find wine decanters on many wedding registry lists and inexpensive retailers such as Crate and Barrel!

-TIP: For a complete list of wine products and accessories I really love, check out this page.
+TIP: Check out this page for a complete list of wine products and accessories I love.
 You’ll find my recommendations for wine refrigerators, decanters, and aerators and the best place to buy wine online.
 Click here to see the complete listing.